Vassal Gadoengin

-Vassal Abago Bagobagan Gadoengin (May 1, 1943 – December 15, 2004) was a political figure from the Pacific nation of Nauru.
+Vassal Abago Bagobagan Gadoengin (1 May 1943 – 15 December 2004) was a political figure from the Pacific nation of Nauru.

 Background

 Vassal attended school in the United States.
 He attended Skagit Valley College, Mt.
 Vernon, Wa., in the late 1960s.
 He continued his education in Portland, Oregon in the early 1970s.

-Before entering a political career, which he did not do until he was aged in his mid-50s, Gadoengin had been working as a teacher.
+Before entering a political career, which he did not do until he was into his mid-50s, Gadoengin had been working as a teacher.

 Political roles

-Gadoengin was elected to parliament in 1997 winning the seat of Ruby Dediya and was re-elected in 2000.
+Gadoengin was elected to parliament in 1997, winning the seat of Ruby Dediya and was re-elected in 2000.
 He served as Minister of Finance in the cabinet of Bernard Dowiyogo in March 2001.
 In 2003 he lost his seat to newcomer Marcus Stephen, but regained it after the 2004 snap elections.

 Speaker of the Parliament of Nauru

 He was elected Speaker of the Parliament of Nauru twice: from December 2002 to January 2003, and again on 26 October 2004.
-He was serving in this office when he died.
+He was serving in this office when he died on 15 December 2004.
 Gadoengin was succeeded as Speaker by Valdon Dowiyogo.